-All the Pumpkin Carving Tools You Need for the Perfect Jack-o-Lantern
+13 Must-Have Pumpkin Carving Tools for a Perfect Jack-o'-Lantern

 Using an ice cream scoop to dig out the guts of your pumpkin is a pretty tried-and-true trick, but if you want to really ease your effort, try an ice cream spade instead.
 It's not so rounded and has a bigger surface area and a bit of a sharper edge.
 It'll work well to scrape the insides off the walls of your pumpkin and make pulling the guts out a little easier.